GaneshJampa/Weather-info/README.md

 # Weather-info
 Dynamic Weather Application (Scout Assignment-3)
-- Please click the search icon after, entering the city name.
+- Enter the city name and Press Enter or Click on Search icon to get the results.
 - [Live version](https://ganeshjampa.github.io/Weather-info/)